radiantlogic-v8/documentation-new/documentation/cfs/03-configuration.md

 1. Open the SAML2 application configuration page.
 2. Go to the Parameters tab where the signing options are displayed and fill out all the required fields.
+3. Upload your certificates (encryption & signing) using the import button.

 ![](media/saml2signing.png "SAML application parameters")

-3. Use the Sign Response toggle to sign the entire SAML response when required.
+4. Use the Sign Response toggle to sign the entire SAML response when required.
-4. Use the Sign Assertion toggle to sign only the assertion when required.
+5. Use the Sign Assertion toggle to sign only the assertion when required.
-5. Review the chosen options and click Save to save the configuration.
+6. Review the chosen options and click Save to save the configuration.

 By default you will be asked to sign at least one of these options (response/assertion) for security purposes.